The Retro-Printer Module is a small module ("HAT") designed by Retro Computer specialist, RWAP Software.

 The module plugs into a Raspberry Pi (or other Single Board Computer) to allow you to capture data from a centronics port on older (vintage) computers and equipment, converting it for electronic storage, or printing to any modern printer such as a USB or network printer.

-Easily connect anything from a DOS program; a 1980s Home computer; an industrial lathe; test equipment; door entry system; or even PLC controlled equipment to a modern, low-cost printer.
+Supporting both centronics and serial connections, you can easily capture printer data from a DOS program; a 1980s Home computer; an industrial lathe; test equipment; door entry system; or even PLC controlled equipment to a modern, low-cost printer.
 We emulate a wide range of different printer protocols and work closely with both home computer users and industry to offer a modern print replacement for dot matrix printers.

 This makes the module ideal for both producing hard copies of printed output on modern printers, or for capturing data from old equipment; removing the need for legacy printers and enabling migration of data to modern systems and software.